Pawn Sacrifice: Critical response

 On review aggregator Rotten Tomatoes, the film has a rating of 72% based on 120 reviews, with an average rating of 6.41/10.
 The website's critical consensus reads: "Anchored by a sensitive performance from Tobey Maguire, Pawn Sacrifice adds another solidly gripping drama to the list of films inspired by chess wiz Bobby Fischer."
 On Metacritic, the film has a weighted average score of 65 out of 100, based on 29 critics, indicating "generally favorable reviews".

-Spassky himself has called the film "weak" and said that it has "no intrigue"; he noted that the film misrepresents how and why he agreed to continue the match after Fischer failed to show up for the second game.
+Spassky himself called the film "weak" and said that it has "no intrigue"; he noted that the film misrepresents how and why he agreed to continue the match after Fischer failed to show up for the second game.

 Anatoly Karpov assessed the film negatively: “Maybe the film is not bad for the popularization of chess, but its content is terrible.
 There are many inaccuracies.
 The chess positions are simply idiotic.
 The film is quite budgetary, so take a chess consultant, pay him a fee, he will correct your position.
-And then there the diagonal from left to right is white.
-You are making a film about world champions, and such bloopers, for me as a professional, are terrible”.
+And then the diagonal from left to right is white.
+You are making a film about world champions, and such bloopers, for me as a professional, this is terrible”.